dudash/eap-external-http-sessions/README.md

     * Router for getting HTTP traffic to our load balanced application

-## More Info / References
+## Now What?
+Next Steps
-If you want to get deeper and try other examples of using Data Grid, check out this repo with for more content:
+Get deeper and try other examples of using Data Grid, click the link for this repo with for more content:
 * [https://github.com/jboss-developer/jboss-jdg-quickstarts](https://github.com/jboss-developer/jboss-jdg-quickstarts)